gitlabhq/terraform-provider-gitlab/docs/resources/project_mirror.md

   The gitlab_project_mirror resource allows to manage the lifecycle of a project mirror.
   This is for pushing changes to a remote repository.
 Pull Mirroring can be configured using a combination of the importurl, mirror, and mirrortriggerbuilds properties on the gitlabproject resource.
+  -> Destroy Behavior GitLab 14.10 introduced an API endpoint to delete a project mirror.
+     Therefore, for GitLab 14.10 and newer the project mirror will be destroyed when the resource is destroyed.
+     For older versions, the mirror will be disabled and the resource will be destroyed.
   Upstream API: GitLab REST API docs https://docs.gitlab.com/ee/api/remote_mirrors.html
 ---